 Evaluation

-The following information is provided as a courtesy to homeschooling families in New Hampshire and is not intended as legal advice.
-It is only applicable to those homeschooling under RSA 193-A. If you are homeschooling using an Education Freedom Account, you are homeschooling under a different legal statute.
-Please see our Homeschooling with an EFA page.
+The following information is provided as a courtesy to families in New Hampshire and is not intended as legal advice.
+It is only applicable to those home educating under RSA 193-A. If you are using an Education Freedom Account or another educational pathway, you are governed by a different legal statute.
+Please see our Education Pathways page.
+We strongly encourage you to read and understand the text of the education law applicable to the program you intend to implement prior to beginning that program.

 Evaluation